liningtonlab/article-pipeline-docs/docs/faq.md

 ### How to use NP-MRD deposition platform

 The NP-MRD deposition platform is a quick and easy way to upload your data to a public repository.
-For an in-depth tutorial on how to use our platform, visit the instructions page and see the documentation for 'Starting Your Deposition'.
+For an in-depth tutorial on how to use our platform, visit the instructions page on the deposition home page, and see the documentation for 'Starting Your Deposition'.

 ### What compounds can I upload?